Board of Trustees

 Walker was formerly the Executive Director of The Walker Foundation for Historic Preservation in Charles Town, West Virginia and operated a tour company in Gettysburg.
 He has appeared on several Maryland Public Television documentaries focusing on the Antietam Battlefield as well as historic homes in Washington County, Maryland.
 He is the author of “Antietam: A Guide to the Landscape and Farmsteads.”
 Published in 2010.

-Walker came to the Foundation in June of 2014 and was elected to the Board of Trustees in 2025.
+Walker came to the Foundation as it’s third Chief Executive Officer in June of 2014 and was elected to the Board of Trustees in 2025.

 Linda C. Wheeler